FairMOT: On the Fairness of Detection and Re-Identification in Multiple Object Tracking: Experiments

 We compare our approach to the state-of-the-art trackers including the two-step methods in Table~\ref{table:sota}.
 Since we do not use the public detection results, the ``private detector'' protocol is adopted.
 We report results on the testing sets of the 2DMOT15, MOT16, MOT17 and MOT20 datasets, respectively.
 Note that all of the results are directly obtained from the official MOT challenge evaluation server.

 Our approach ranks first among all \emph{online} and \emph{offline} trackers on the four datasets.
 In particular, it outperforms other methods by a large margin.
 This is a very strong result especially considering that our approach is very simple.
 In addition, our approach achieves video rate inference.
-In contrast, most high-performance trackers such as \cite{fang2018recurrent,yu2016poi} are usually slower than ours.
+In contrast, most high-performance trackers such as \citep{fang2018recurrent,yu2016poi} are usually slower than ours.
+Our approach also ranks second under a very recent local MOT metric ALTA \citep{valmadre2021local}, which further indicates that our approach achieves very high tracking performance (Table~\ref{table:sota}).